 Try your hand at hunting.
 Looks intense!

-Amateur Archers
+Amateur archers

-Dance and sing for good harvest
+Singing and dancing to pray for a good harvest

 Gift giving ceremony for visitors